zaczap/bios201/Workshop1/README.md

 - [NA12878_R1.fastq](http://www.stanford.edu/~zappala/bios201/NA12878_R1.html)
 - [NA12878_R2.fastq](http://www.stanford.edu/~zappala/bios201/NA12878_R2.html)

+:question: **What happens to the quality of sequenced bases in later cycles?**

 ## Removing adapters, trimming reads, and filtering

 From the FASTQC results, you can see a little bit of adapter contamination as well a tell-tale drop off in sequencing quality towards the end of the reads.
 We can remove adapter contamination and trim these low-quality bases using the tool `cutadapt`: